-Shoreline restoration and ongoing maintenance has been a necessary activity along the coastline fronting Sugar Cove since the loss of the natural beach.
-The absence of a natural beach since 1989 indicates that the factors controlling beach stability are working in opposition to maintenance efforts.
-Maintaining the restored berm will require continued placement of sand, high on this erosion prone shoreline, if a sandy coast is desired for the long-term.
+Shoreline restoration and ongoing maintenance have been a necessary activity along the coastline fronting Sugar Cove since the loss of the natural beach.
+The absence of a natural beach since 1989 indicates that the physical factors controlling beach stability are working in opposition to maintenance efforts.
+If a long-term sandy coast is desired, the restored berm will require continued placement of sand, high on this erosion prone shoreline.